Woodview Lanteglos Camelford nr Tintagel Boscastle

 Lanteglos has period character and traditional features.
 The Villa itself provides a quiet, peaceful haven, a guest saying 'it was a piece of tranquility' Once you arrive, you'll feel only peace and tranquillity.
 The setting is idyllic, with 15 acres of enchanting gardens and woodlands.
 It changes with the seasons, early in the year are beautiful rhododendrons, later roses.
 The extensive safe grounds allow children to play safely while you can sit and relax.
 You also, if you choose, have the use of the nearby Hotel's facilities whilst enjoying the privacy of your own villa.

 The Hotel restaurant overlooks the garden and swimming pool offering a relaxed and informal atmosphere.
 It was voted runner-up in the Toptable restaurant category "Hidden Gems".
 The Conservatory Brasserie is a "Family Friendly" restaurant, for relaxed, stylish evening dining with children welcome and well catered for.
 On fine evenings you can eat 'al fresco' in the beautiful gardens.
 There is also the opportunity to have pub meals if you prefer something more informal, the choice is yours.

 For golf enthusiasts there are reduced green fees at the nearby Jack Nicklaus course at St Mellion, and Bowood Park Golf Club.

 Second bedroom including bunk beds.

 Brand new bathroom with bath and shower.

-Fully equipped kitchen with cooker, 4 ring hob, multi-purpose microwave, fridge freezer, toaster, kettle.
+Fully equipped kitchen with cooker, halogen hob, multi-purpose microwave, fridge freezer, toaster, kettle.

 Comfortable lounge area providing flat screen freeview TV and DVD, and direct line telephone.